Maintaining good attendance at Merley First school

 - Send your child to school every day, on time, unless they are genuinely ill.

 Avoid taking your child out of school for holidays, trips or visits to family or friends.

 Contact the school office, phone number 01202 888455 or report the absence through ParentMail on the first day of absence to explain the reason why your child is away from school.

-• If your child is absent for more than one day, please keep the school informed during your child’s absence.
+If your child is absent for more than one day, please keep the school informed each day during your child’s absence.

-• If your child has a medical or dental appointment please make them out of school hours if possible.
-If they are in school hours please bring in their appointment card or letter so we can put a copy in their file.
+If your child has a medical or dental appointment please make them out of school hours if possible.
+If they are in school hours please bring in evidence of the appointment so we can keep a record on their file.

 When will absences not be authorised?

 The school will not authorise absence for any of the following reasons: holidays, shopping, looking after or visiting other members of the family, minding the house, birthdays, family days out or similar events.
 Children will be marked in as late after 8.55am and children arriving after 9.30am are recorded as an unauthorised absence.

 The school does not authorise absence for family holidays during the school term unless there are exceptional circumstances.
 Parents and carers who choose to take their child out of school for holidays should be aware that such absence will be recorded as ‘unauthorised’ on the child’s record and may be subject to a fixed penalty notice.
 This is a fine, issued by the local authority, at £60 per pupil, per parent.